jacobrees/String-Tension-Calculator/README.md

 # String Tension Calculator

-> This project is a string tension calculator for electric guitars.
+> This project is a string tension calculator for hex core, nickel-plated steel strings.
 It is a project built in Vue.js

 # Live Website